rdeamici/CS147DVParser/README.md

 2. You can also import the script as a module into your own script.

+   The main point of entry is:
         ```python
+        parse_instructions(instruction -> str, vprint -> str) -> str
+        ```

+    arguments:
+    * instruction (required): a single CS147DV instruction as defined in the Instruction Format section below.
+    * vprint (optional): verbose printer.
+This variable Defines the file-like object to send print statements to.
+Default is `sys.stderr`.
+If you want a less verbose output you can set `vprint = devnull` to send print statements to devnull, essentially supressing the statements.

+    a simple example that parses an instruction and prints the results to the screen
+    ```python
     import AssemblyParser
     hex_result = AssemblyParser.parse_instruction('addi r2 r3 5')
     print(hex_result)
     ```
-    the script's default setting is verbose.
+    As stated above, the script's default setting is verbose.
 The call to `parse_instructions()` will send the following output to `stderr` by default

     ```
     I-Type
     <mnemonic> <rt> <rs> <imm> [base]